-Fort Lauderdale Auto Accident Attorney Represents the Needs of the Injured
+Fort Lauderdale Auto Accident Attorneys

 Serving Florida since 1981

 More than 235,000 traffic crashes were recorded in Florida in 2010 that involved more than 338,000 drivers, which is an average of 645 crashes each day.
 Out of these auto accidents, more than 195,000 resulted in injuries.
 If you have been injured or have lost a loved one in an auto accident because of the negligence of other drivers or because of auto defects, our attorneys at Boone and Davis, PA are dedicated to providing the high-quality legal assistance you need.
-During their more than 30 years in practice, our lawyers have developed a reputation for excellence among both our clients and other attorneys — and they have a proven record of success.
+During their more than 30 years in practice, our Fort Lauderdale auto accident attorneys have developed a reputation for excellence among both our clients and other attorneys — and they have a proven record of success.

 What to do after an auto accident

 After an automobile accident occurs, important steps to take — if you are able — to protect your rights to compensation include:

 - Seek medical assistance if you or anyone else is injured.